A cliff overlooking a town

 4. The Cadillac Hotel

-This hotel has been part of the city since 1889.
-It was once temporary housing for a large number of people who had lost their homes by the Great Fire.
-Some of these residents were loggers, miners, and men who just liked to have the companionship of females.
-These females did not have great reputations.
+This hotel has stood in the city since 1889, originally serving as temporary housing for those who lost their homes in the Great Fire.
+Among its early residents were loggers, miners, and men seeking companionship from women of ill repute.

 3. West Seattle High School